Illinois Men's Volleyball Club: Organization

 The Illinois Men's Volleyball Club consists of three teams of varying competitiveness and time commitment.
-The first team is the Blue Team and is considered to be the best team.
-This team competes in Division One of the Midwest Intercollegiate Volleyball Association and generally participates in about twelve tournaments a year including the national tournament.
-The Orange Team is considered the second team and competes in Division Two of the Midwest Intercollegiate Volleyball Association.
-This team participates in about eight tournaments a year.
-Both the Blue and Orange teams travel to the national championships hosted by the National Intramural-Recreational Sports Association.
-This tournament hosts only club teams from within the United States and no NCAA varsity men's volleyball teams.
-The White team is the third team and competes in about seven tournaments every year.
-This team competes in the Midwest Collegiate Volleyball Association.
-The White team is traveling to the National Tournament for the first time ever in 2017.
-The Blue and Orange teams generally practice three times a week while the White team practices twice a week.
-The tryouts for all teams are in September and generally last two or three days.
-The season for all three teams lasts throughout the school year with nationals being held in April.
-On average, eighty students try out for the club and tryouts are open to any University of Illinois male student.
-Each team consists of about fifteen players.
+All three teams compete in the Big Ten Conference within the Midwest Intercollegiate Volleyball Association (MIVA), a conference within the National Collegiate Volleyball Federation (NCVF).
+The first team, named the 1s Team, is considered to be the best team and competes in Division I A of the NCVF and generally participates in about 12 tournaments a year, including the national tournament.
+The 2s Team (known as the Illinois B-team in the MIVA), considered the second-best team, competes in Division III of the NCVF and participates in about eight tournaments a year.
+The last team, named the 3s Team (known as the Illinois C-team in the MIVA), competes in Division III of the NCVF as well.

+Tryouts for all teams are held in late August/early September for 2–3 days.
+The season for all three teams lasts throughout the school year starting in September and ending with nationals in April.
+On average, 80 students try out for the club and tryouts are open to any University of Illinois male student.
+Each team consists of about 15 players.
 Students may also attempt to join the team at other times throughout the year by attending several practices that are viewed as their tryout.
 The Illinois Men's Volleyball Club is organized and operated by player-elected officers that are chosen at the end of each season.
 The current officer positions are President, Vice President, Secretary, and Treasurer.

-The club does not have a coach and each team is instead led by a player who is chosen to be the captain.
-The club is supported by dues paid by every club member and through funding provided by the University' student organization fund.
-Additionally, fundraising events are held including a T-shirt sale.
-The club also receives funds from the University of Illinois because it is registered as a student organization.
-The designation as a registered student organization allows the club to receive funds from the university, use university buildings for practice, and be officially associated with the university.
+The club does not have coaches, instead each team is led by a player-captain selected by their peers.
+The club is supported by member dues, University RSO funding, as well as fundraising events such as a T-shirt sale.
+The designation as an RSO not only allows the club to receive university funds, but also use university buildings for practice, and be officially associated with the university.